English Language

 About

-The English Language Department is one of the first scientific departments in the College of Education at the University of Misrata.
-It was established in 1991 AD with national cadres with high teaching experience.
+At the University of Misrata, it was founded in 1996 with national cadres with high teaching experience.
 Since its establishment, the department has sought to graduate distinguished batches of English language teachers and keep pace with modern requirements.
 The department also awards a Bachelor of Education degree in the field of teaching the English language.

 Mission